olafchuszno/smart-it/README.md

 * SASS/SCSS: For modular and maintainable styling.

 ### External Libraries
-React: Core framework used to build the application.
+* ReactJS: Core framework used to build the application.
-Redux Toolkit: Simplifies state management and provides a more efficient way to manage global state.
+* Redux Toolkit: Simplifies state management and provides a more efficient way to manage global state.
-Material-UI: For styled components and UI elements.
+* Material-UI: For styled components and UI elements.
-react-loader-spinner: For displaying a loading spinner when fetching data.
+* react-loader-spinner: For displaying a loading spinner when fetching data.

 ### Overview
 The application fetches user data from JSONPlaceholder using the GET /users endpoint and displays it in a table with columns for: